 Timeline: News Corp and the phone-hacking scandal

-(Reuters) - Here is a timeline of the major events in the British phone-hacking scandal since July:
+(Reuters) - Here is a look at the major events involving News Corporation and the phone-hacking scandal in the past seven months:

-July 4 - A lawyer for the family of murdered schoolgirl Milly Dowler says police have told him that her voicemail messages had been hacked, possibly by a News of the World investigator.
+July 4, 2011 - A lawyer for the family of murdered British schoolgirl Milly Dowler says police have told him that her voicemail messages had been hacked, possibly by a News of the World investigator.

 July 7 - News Corp announces it will close the News of the World.
-The July 10 edition is to be the last.
+The July 10 edition is the last.

 July 8 - Andy Coulson, a former News of the World editor who also served as Prime Minister David Cameron's chief media adviser until resigning in January 2011, is arrested on suspicion of conspiring to intercept communications.
 The News of the World's former royal editor, Clive Goodman, is re-arrested.